Porges/ways-to-play/src/games/laugh-and-lie-down/index.md

 ---

 <p class="lead">
 Laugh and Lie Down is a {% a  fishing-games, fishing game %} for five (or four) players from the 17th century.{%fn%}By 1784 it was being described as “old-fashioned”.[@ObservationsOnSomeOldFashionedGames p.
-134]{%endfn%} The only known description of this game is from Francis Willughby’s <cite>Book of Games</cite>.[@FrancisWillughby p.
+134]{%endfn%} The only known description of the rules of this game is from Francis Willughby’s <cite>Book of Games</cite>.[@FrancisWillughby p.
 138] but also appears that same year in a humourous tract.[@APublicansReason]
 </p>

+An early reference to the game appers in a 1603 pamphlet[@PopishImpostures 116] where it is mentioned as “laugh, and lye downe”.

 In some cases the name is implied to have sexual meaning, for example in the pamphlet @SeriousReflections [13], which says: